 - Emotional stress and lack of sleep

-- Nutritional deficiency, particularly of vitamin B, iron, and/or folic acid
+- Nutritional deficiency, particularly of vitamin B, iron, and folic acid

 - Certain foods, including chocolate

-- Certain toothpastes; this may relate to sodium laureth sulfate (the foaming component of toothpaste)
+- Certain toothpastes; this may relate to sodium laureth sulphate (the foaming component of toothpaste)

 - Certain medications, including nicorandil, given for angina